Briden History, Family Crest & Coats of Arms

 The surname Briden was first found in Savoy (French: Savoie) in the Rhône-Alpes region of the French Alps.

 This web page shows only a small excerpt of our Briden research.
-Another 57 words (4 lines of text) covering the years 1636, 1701, 1730, 1740, 1802, 1752, 1764, 1813, 1834, 1850, 1856, 1880 and 1883 are included under the topic Early Briden History in all our PDF Extended History products and printed products wherever possible.
+Another 29 words (2 lines of text) covering the years 1636, 1701, 1730, 1740, 1802, 1752, 1764, 1813, 1834, 1850, 1856, 1880 and 1883 are included under the topic Early Briden History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Bride, Brides, Bridant, Bridat, Brideau, Bridet, Briday, Bridey, Bridon, Bridonneau, Bridau, Bridault, Bridier, Bridou, Bridoux, Brideau, Bridaine, Bridan, Bridaut, Bridel, Briden, Bridieu and many more.

 Notable in the family name at this time was Antoine-Roger De Bridieu, who was a theologian in 1636; François-Henri-Antoine Bridieu was a Marquis; Louis Bridieu was a knight; Jaques Bridaine was Abbey of Chusdan in 1701; Charles-Antoine Bridan was from a family of well-known sculptors.
 Born in 1730, he was taught by Vinache, and today his "Enfant à l'Oiseau" is housed in the museum of Orléans.
 Charles and his son Pierre both received many awards and prizes for their sculptures.
 Ami-Felix Bridaut was a doctor in La Rochelle in 1740.
 During his incarceration in the Revolution he had time to prepare...